hamzahalim-dev/Loan-Approval-Predictor/README.md

 🏡 Loan Approval Prediction System
 📘 Overview

-This project is a Loan Approval Prediction System that uses machine learning to predict whether a loan should be approved or not based on various applicant details such as income, credit history, loan amount, and more.
+This project is a Loan Approval Prediction System built using Machine Learning.
+It predicts whether a loan should be approved based on multiple applicant factors such as income, credit history, and loan amount.

-The model currently achieves an 80% cross-validation accuracy, and I plan to continuously improve it by optimizing preprocessing, trying more advanced models, and enhancing feature engineering.
+Currently, the model achieves an 80% cross-validation accuracy, and I plan to improve it over time by adding better preprocessing, hyperparameter tuning, and a frontend interface.

-⚙️ Features
+⚙️ Key Features

 Handles both categorical and numerical data

-Uses pipelines for preprocessing
+Uses Pipelines for structured preprocessing

-Applies data transformations (like PowerTransformer and StandardScaler)
+Applies data transformations like PowerTransformer and StandardScaler

-Implements multiple ML algorithms (Logistic Regression, Random Forest, Gradient Boosting, etc.)
+Implements multiple ML algorithms (Logistic Regression, Random Forest, Gradient Boosting)

-Provides cross-validation for model performance estimation
+Evaluates model using Cross-Validation

 🧠 Machine Learning Techniques

-Data Preprocessing using ColumnTransformer and Pipeline
+Data Preprocessing: ColumnTransformer & Pipeline

-Feature Scaling with StandardScaler
+Feature Scaling: StandardScaler

-Outlier & Skewness Handling using PowerTransformer
+Outlier & Skewness Handling: PowerTransformer

-Classification Models:
+Models Used:

 Logistic Regression